-Could there be a change in the Regulatory process of medicines by banning animal testing?
+Could there be a change in the Regulatory process of medicines by banning animal testing?29 Oct, 20227 Minutes

 Since 500 B.C, animal testing has been around for scientific experiments or tests which an animal is forced to undergo, causing them distress, pain, and suffering.
 An all-party parliament group is urging the UK to bypass animal tests, due to their high failure rates, and replace them with relevant human research.

-Animal testing has never been fully correct when compared to humans due to some trails producing misleading efficacy results for humans.
+Animal testing has never been fully correct when compared to humans due to some trials producing misleading efficacy results for humans.
 The National Institutes of Health reports that 95 out of every 100 drugs that pass animal tests fail in humans.
-This means extra testing is often required, thus making research financially constrained and time consuming.
+This means extra testing is often required, thus making research financially constrained and time-consuming.

 There are many alternatives and better solutions to test safely.
 Using human cells and tissues will produce better results due to humans' cells being a more relevant substance than animals that do not relate to humans.
 Additionally, other alternative methods include In-vitro testing, computer modelling, studies with volunteering and human patient stimulators.
 These options all include cruelty free methods, and do not encourage testing on humans.
 These methods supply high accuracy results with a 75 percent success rate.